MrVSiK/code-green/workshop/0-setup.md

 ## Summary and next step

 Congratulations!
-You have the tools you need to begin creating HTML and CSS pages.
-Next, let's [create our first page](./1-create-html.md).
+You have the tools you need to begin working with IoT hub.
+Next, let's [provision some resources](./1-provision-resources-in-azure.md).